itschasa/luxury/nitro/sniper/README.md

 ---
 ### What is `enc_tokens.txt`?
 Well, we once had a shared vps with another person, so we had to get a way to store the tokens safely on it.
 I know the encryption key `luxuryandchasaarethecutestcouple` isn't exactly *secure*.
 But it didn't need to be, as this source code was never public.

+---
+### Connecting to the web server
+Have a read of the site [readme](https://github.com/itschasa/luxury/blob/main/nitro/site/README.md#conecting-the-sniper-with-the-web-server).